ioer-dresden/carto-lab-docker/docs/matrix.md

 | Rasterio                                         | 1.2.10    | 1.3.10    | 1.4.2       |              |

-- `/`- not included
+- `/`- Feature not included
 - (x) - Feature test
 - o - Issue or Bug
-- Empty: feature not available
+- Empty: no change

 !!! note
     The `:rstudio` and `:mapnik` container tags have slightly different versions due to dependency pinnings.
 If